 Safe Use of Controlled Substance in the Home

 Managing your pain is an important part of your well-being and quality of life.
 Your provider may prescribe certain pain medications called opioids to help manage your pain.
 These medications can help you live better and with less pain when taken correctly.
 When in the wrong hands or when misused, however, these medications can lead to abuse and addiction.
 You, as the patient or caregiver, can play a huge role in keeping these medications, as well as other controlled substances like Xanax®(alprazolam), Ativan®(lorazepam), and Ambien®(zolpidem), safe in your home and out of reach from the wrong hands.
-Below are a few tips to help you do so!
+Below are a few tips to help you do so.

 Your Medication is for You

 When your doctor, nurse practitioner, or physician’s assistant prescribes an opioid or any other controlled substance, they are prescribing it for you.
 The medication, the dose, and how frequently you take it, all depend on your body and your disease.
 It may not work the same way in another person and can be dangerous and even deadly if given to someone else.
-A medication and dose that is right for you may lead to overdose in another person.
+A medication and dose that is right for you may lead to an overdose in another person.
 That is why it is so important that you do not share your medication with other people.

 Follow the Directions

 When you pick your medication up from the pharmacy, the directions will be written on the bottle.
 Storing opioids and other controlled substances in their original packages is important, so they are able to be easily identified and taken according to the directions on the package.
-Try not to put controlled substances into pill boxes or other storage containers.
+Try not to put controlled substances into pillboxes or other storage containers.

 Make sure to always take the medication how you are instructed to do so.
 Sometimes, the medication prescribed may not be working as well as you would have hoped.
-You may still be in pain after taking an opioid, or your anxiety may not be controlled after taking an anti-anxiety medication.
+You may still be in pain after taking an opioid, or your anxiety may not be controlled after taking anti-anxiety medication.
 If this happens and if you feel that you need a higher dose or a different medication, talk to a healthcare provider before changing anything!
 They can help you figure out what the appropriate next step is, in order to better control your symptoms.

 Keep Out of Reach of Others